Ithaca (poem): Reception

 "Ithaca" is Cavafy's best known poem.

-Scholar David Mendelsohn attributes the poem's enduring popularity to its focus on the journey over the destination.
+Scholar Daniel Mendelsohn attributes the poem's enduring popularity to its focus on the journey over the destination.
 He writes that the destination described in "Ithaca" is death, and emphasizing the activity of life without considering the end resonated in American popular culture.
 According to Mendelsohn, the poem's relatively sentimental theme, considered uncharacteristic of Cavafy's works, has resulted in some of his literary critics considering the poem to be overrated.
-Cavafy, despite being known for "purging" his poetry of "cheaply sentimental" works, chose to include the poem prominently in several of his poetry collections, including Poems 1905-1915.
+Cavafy, despite being known for "purging" his poetry of "cheaply sentimental" works, chose to include the poem prominently in several of his poetry collections, including Poems 1905–1915.
 Mendelsohn analyzes the placement of the poem in that collection as signaling a shift in its mood from "pessimism to optimism, from death to life".
 He concludes that the poem functions as a "gateway" to Cavafy's broader work in the collection.

 Kaprē-Karka describes "Ithaca" as the "brain" of Cavafy's opus.

 Legacy

 The poem was read by Maurice Tempelsman at Jacqueline Kennedy Onassis's funeral on May 23, 1994.
 In his reading, Tempelsman included two of his own verses.
 Scholar Peter Jeffreys describes this widely watched moment as presenting Cavafy's work to "a global audience that he could never have imagined".
 The reading inspired an increase in sales of Cavafy's poetry, making him a bestseller for a time that year.

+Composer Steve Heitzeg's Death Suite for Jackie O includes text from "Ithaca" (in Aliki Barnstone's translation) in its third movement.